ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 So where does mob programming, or "mobbing", come into the picture?
 Consider the following situation.
 During a pairing session between two rather opinionated engineers, neither person will concede on their stance for the best course of action.
 They require outside consultation from their very busy lead.
 The lead comes in later and listens to both explain their rationales.
 While they do that, a team member nearby listens in and can not help but interject themselves having just worked previously on the service class in question.
 What was a two person effort has now bloomed into a four person venture.
 And of course there is still functionally only one screen and one keyboard/mouse combination.

 One person now sits at the computer, "driving", while the other three look over his/her shoulder.
 They all exchange on how best to move forward and then make sure the individual at the computer understands what the team agreed upon as it is typed out.
-I is my belief, that even if someone has not participated in paired programming previously, we can all recall times like these in our professional careers.
+It is my belief, that even if someone has not participated in paired programming previously, we can all recall times like these in our professional careers.
 Mob programming is just the name we have given this situation.

 # There are...
 Guidelines